-While copper is a vital nutrient required for normal iron metabolism and blood cell formation, high levels of copper in the blood have been linked to increased risk of breast cancer.
-In fact, tissue concentrations of copper can be greatly elevated in breast cancer.
-Copper has been shown to promote angiogenesis in existing cancers and appears to have a role in breast cancer cell migration and invasion.
+While copper is a vital nutrient required for iron metabolism and blood cell formation, high levels of copper in the blood have been linked to increased breast cancer risk.
+Tissue concentrations of copper can be greatly elevated in breast cancer.
+Copper has been shown to promote angiogenesis and have a role in breast cancer cell migration and invasion.

 Inducing copper deficiency have been shown to reduce tumor growth and angiogenesis in mouse models of HER2 overexpressing (HER2+), triple negative (ER-/PR-/HER2-) and inflammatory breast cancer (IBC).
 In addition, reducing copper levels in breast cancer patients at high risk for recurrence has been reported to promote tumor dormancy and help prevent relapse.
 Now a new study has described how copper chelation (i.e., using a drug to remove copper from the body) reduces metastasis of highly aggressive triple negative breast cancer cells.